gu1shermo/tools_maya_ati_m1/README.md

 - **Attribute editing:** Change any attribute of a selected light, including color, intensity, cone angle, and decay rate.
 - **Customization:** Add/remove any attribute you want to appear in the interface.

-## TOOL2: Copy Light Attributes
+## TOOL2: Light Attribute Copier

-The Maya Copy Light Attributes is a tool ...
+The Maya Light Attribute Copier Tool is a Python script that allows users to copy attributes from one light to other lights chosen by the user.
+The tool is customizable, meaning that users can filter the attributes they want to copy by editing the code.

 ### Features Copy Light Attributes
 TODO